Regulation

 The scope of affected firms is broader than many realise.
 It is not limited to the lenders who provided the finance.

 Motor dealers and intermediaries are directly in the firing line.
 Most motor dealers act as credit brokers, introducing consumers to lenders and receiving commission for doing so.
-Under the Supreme Court's ruling, these dealers owed a duty to disclose that commission and obtain informed consent.
-For dealers who did not do so, and the industry norm for many years was minimal or no disclosure, historic transactions represent a significant complaint exposure.
+Following Johnson, dealer exposure turns on the adequacy of commission disclosure and the fairness of the relationship in each case.
+Where disclosure was minimal or absent and the commission was large relative to the charge for credit, and the industry norm for many years was minimal disclosure, historic transactions represent a significant complaint exposure.

 Motor finance lenders face exposure both directly, through complaints about the finance agreements themselves, and indirectly through responsibility for the conduct of the brokers in their distribution networks.
 The FCA has been clear that lenders cannot simply point to their broker agreements and disclaim responsibility for broker conduct.
 Under the Consumer Duty, firms in the distribution chain share responsibility for consumer outcomes.